-If you’re daunted by the prospect of getting started, NSA also provides a list of Trusted Integrators.
-These are third-party contractors who have met a strict set of criteria and can help you navigate the CSfC process, offering their assistance and technical expertise along the way.
+If getting started daunts you, NSA also provides a list of Trusted Integrators.
+These third-party contractors have met a strict set of criteria and can help you navigate the CSfC process, offering their assistance and technical expertise along the way.

-If you’d prefer to outsource solution development, there are also a number of vendors that make CSfC kits.
+If you’d prefer to outsource solution development, a number of vendors also make CSfC kits.

-After finding the right CSfC vendor and outlining your use case, you can remain fairly hands-off during the development process.
-Once this is complete, you can submit the final CSfC solution to NSA for approval.
+After finding the right CSfC vendor and outlining your use case, you can remain reasonably hands-off during development.
+Once complete, you can submit the final CSfC solution to NSA for approval.

-The most important thing to keep in mind is that no matter your level of technical expertise or time commitment, a CSfC solution is within reach.
+The most important thing to remember is that no matter your level of technical expertise or time commitment, a CSfC solution is within reach.

 Use Cases for the CSfC Data at Rest Capability Package